Linda Hurcombe (Co-founder)

-I started teaching in Hackney, London in 1989 and moved to the Clun Valley 1994.
-I am currently the Headteacher of St John’s CE Primary School in Kidderminster having previously been Headteacher of The Grange Junior School in Shrewsbury and also of Newcastle CE Primary School, a few miles up the valley from Clun.
+I am a priest in the Church of England and currently priest in charge of the Tenbury Wells Team Ministry.
+Before following God’s call into ordained ministry I was a primary headteacher for 20 years, my first headship being at Newcastle CE Primary School, a few miles up the valley from Clun.
 I had the good fortune to meet Caitlin when I was asked to tutor her to help her pass her Maths GCSE.
-The Kickstart Award is a fitting tribute to the memory of a very special person and I am happy that my past and continuing involvement in this charity is helping local students to enhance their educational opportunities, make the most of their talents and fulfil their potential.
+The Kickstart Award is a fitting tribute to the memory of this very special person and I am happy that my past and continuing involvement in this charity is helping local students. to enhance their educational opportunities, make the most of their talents and fulfil their potential.

 Ian Millward (Co-founder)